 Here's my guide to the must see sites and historic landmarks in Split Croatia.
 I adored Split.
 It was my base in central Croatia, after visiting Dubrovnik, before moving on to the more serious country of Slovenia.

 In my veneration of Split, I quickly wrote a massive article on its top site, the UNESCO-listed Diocletian's Palace.
 Then, I ... er ... just neglected to write more, as I got distracted with other geographical cures.
 Croatia is such a string of "holy crap, that's gorgeous" destinations that it's easy to be overwhelmed.
 Or have writer's block.

 Now, I'm here to remedy that grave omission because Split is an unmissable town in Croatia.
 There are just so many incredible things to do and beauty, spectacular beauty, everywhere you look.
-So pardon the throwback!

 Most people day trip to Split.
 That's a mistake, I think.
 Split's an ancient town that dates back to Roman times.
 It has an incredible natural setting and isn't just a beach/party town.
 There's a whole range of drool worthy historical, cultural, and natural offerings.
 There's literally something for everyone.
-And I've done my level best to summarize the best sites in Split below.

 1. Visit Diocletian's Palace, A Living Museum